PoeHaH/devicedetector/README.md

-Device detector
+Device detector (client-side device detecting)
 ================

 A simple JavaScript object to detect if you are running on a desktop, tablet or mobile device.
 It inspects the navigator.userAgent string to find out which device you are using.

-There are numorous scripts out there that do the same though I've always found they are somewhat incomplete.
-None of them took into account the emerging fennect (firefox OS) device.
+There are numorous scripts out there that do the same, though I've always found they are somewhat incomplete.
+For example, none of them took into account the emerging fennect (firefox OS) device.